varyd/varyd/README.md

 Polyglot persistence without reinventing the wheel.

-All the best parts of PostgreSQL/PostGIS, ElasticSearch, OrientDB, BigTable, InfluxDB, ...
+All the best parts of PostgreSQL/PostGIS, Redis, ElasticSearch, OrientDB, BigTable, InfluxDB, ...

 ## Query Languages